Skip to Content

 The United States government is finally open for business.
 But while the short-term spending bill passed by Congress and signed by President Trump this week ended the longest ever government shutdown, it may be threatening a marijuana-based industry valued at more than $28 billion that has grown astronomically over the past 7 years.

 In 2018, under farm bill legislation, products containing hemp-derived chemicals were allowed to skirt a 1970 ban on all uses of cannabis.
-Under that 2018 law, hemp-derived chemicals were defined as “any part of the cannabis plant or its derivatives containing no more than 0.3 percent delta-9 tetrahydrocannabinol on a dry-weight basis,” according to a congressional report.
+That law defined hemp-derived chemicals as “any part of the cannabis plant or its derivatives containing no more than 0.3 percent delta-9 tetrahydrocannabinol on a dry-weight basis,” according to a congressional report.

 Soon the market was flooded with seltzers, “flowers,” and other consumables that contained THC derivatives or precursors that are made from hemp, not marijuana, plants.
 These products mimic the psychoactive effects of delta-9 THC in users while containing less than 0.3 percent of the actual drug as it exists in the cannabis plant.
 But the total THC concentration, which includes non-delta-9 compounds, of most of these exceeds that 0.3 percent threshold.
 So what makes up the difference?